Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Discussion

 Ballistic expansion at a fraction of the speed of light is expected in a noise-free and disorder-free polariton system.
+Recent experiments demonstrated ballistic expansion, despite disorder and dissipative effects \cite{Balasubrahmaniyam2023, Jin2023, Xu2023, Allard2022, Pandya2022, Hou2020, schachenmayer2015}.
+Our theoretical results are consistent with these experiments and predict noise-enhanced ballistic expansion persisting on timescales several orders of magnitude longer than the microscopic dephasing time $\Gamma^{-1}$.

+A complementary way to benchmark the duration of the noise-enhanced regime is to estimate the time $t^*$ at which the ballistic growth of the diffusivity overtakes the noisy plateau by equating $D_{\Gamma=0}(t)\sim D_{\mathrm{asy}}$.
+This criterion highlights the unusually long-lived ballistic regime induced by dephasing in the multimode cavity system.
+Observation of such a crossover in a lossy cavity would additionally require a photon lifetime comparable to or longer than $t^*$.

-Remarkably, recent experiments demonstrated ballistic expansion, \textit{despite} the disorder and dissipative effects~ \cite{Balasubrahmaniyam2023, Jin2023, Xu2023, Allard2022, Pandya2022, Hou2020, schachenmayer2015}.
-Our theoretical results are consistent with these experiments and predict noise-enhanced ballistic expansion persisting on timescales several orders of magnitude longer than the dephasing time without a cavity.
-The noise intensity $\Gamma$ is proportional to temperature, and all the time scales related to dynamical observables were shown to be proportional to $\Gamma^{-1}$.
-Both temperature and the initial state can be controlled, making our theoretical predictions amenable to experimental verification.
-However, long observation times may be necessary to confirm the predicted extended ballistic spreading and the slow transition to a diffusive regime.\\
+The noise intensity $\Gamma$ is proportional to temperature, and all the time scales related to dynamical observables were shown to scale with $\Gamma^{-1}$.
+Both temperature and the initial state can be controlled experimentally, making our theoretical predictions amenable to experimental verification.
+However, long observation times may be necessary to confirm the predicted extended ballistic spreading and the slow transition to a diffusive regime.
+Inter-emitter interactions (such as F\"orster-like energy transfer \cite{Anzola2020, jianshu2022jpcl, Du2018}), cavity losses, static disorder \cite{Engelhardt2023}, and other physical processes may further influence ballistic expansion of the emitters' probability distribution.
+In particular, radiative photon leakage from realistic microcavities (at an effective rate $\kappa$) will compete with the long-time stages identified here.
+Observation of population relaxation and the ballistic--diffusive crossover requires $\kappa^{-1}$ to be comparable to or longer than the corresponding effective timescales; otherwise the dynamics will be truncated, while the short-time coherent and early dephasing regimes may remain accessible.

-\textbf{\textit{Outlook.}}-- Inter-emitter interactions (such as F\"orster-like energy transfer \cite{Anzola2020, Du2018}), cavity losses, static disorder, and other physical processes may further influence ballistic expansion of the emitters' probability distribution.
-The effective master equation developed here allows for the straightforward inclusion of some of those, particularly inter-emitter interactions and cavity loss, paving the way for a more detailed description of specific experimental conditions.
-A comprehensive description of realistic emitters, like molecules, requires accounting for the vibrational degrees of freedom (i.e., vibronic coupling).
-Future work will analyze systems that include vibronic coupling and other complexities mentioned above.
+The effective master equation developed here allows for the straightforward inclusion of some of these processes, particularly inter-emitter interactions and cavity loss, paving the way for a more detailed description of specific experimental conditions.
+A comprehensive description of realistic emitters, such as molecules, requires accounting for vibrational degrees of freedom (i.e., vibronic coupling).
+Future extensions will combine multimode cavity dynamics with vibronic structure and non-Markovian environments to bridge the gap between idealized models and molecular polaritonic experiments.